garfieldnate/uniunihan-db/README.md

     git commit --no-verify
     git push --no-verify

-For now, all of the tests, formatting, etc. can be run only from the pre-commit hook:
+All of the lints and tests can be run using the poe task `verify`:

-    poetry run pre-commit run --hook-stage commit --all-files
+    poetry run poe verify

-I know it's dumb...
-I'm looking into it.

 A VSCode settings file is included which contains configurations for all of the linting and formatting tools installed.